Laurence Esmonde, 1st Baron Esmonde: Siege of Duncannon

 The death of Esmond's second-in-command, Captain Lorcan, however, so discouraged them that they held a parley, and, without consulting Esmonde, surrendered the fort on St. Patrick's Day.
 The next day, a relief force from the English Parliament appeared in the river, but finding the place in enemy hands, immediately sailed away.
 Esmonde, surviving the surrender of Duncannon by only two months, died at Adamstown, and was buried at Limbrick (present-day Killinierin) in a church he had built himself.

 Appearance

 He is said to have been a man of 'sanguine complexion, of an indifferent tall stature, a compact, solid, corpulent body, with robustious limbs.'

 Inheritance

 Having no issue by his second wife Elizabeth Butler, he bequeathed his immense property to Thomas Esmonde, the son of his first wife Margaret O'Flaherty, whom he had repudiated.
 Thomas could not inherit the barony, since his father, while willing to name him as his heir, would not admit his legitimacy.
 He had already in 1629 been created the first of the Esmonde Baronets: the title still exists.
+Thomas faced considerable difficulty in asserting his claim: his father's stepson Patrick Sherlock also laid claim to the estates, as for no very clear reason did the Cromwellian army officer William Halsey.